Why It Works

 - Rinsing the salted and drained eggplant ensures the final dish doesn't end up too salty.

-- Kashmiri red chili powder, vinegar, and brown sugar offer the dish a balanced hit of spice, acid, and sweetness.
+- Kashmiri red chile powder, vinegar, and brown sugar offer the dish a balanced hit of spice, acid, and sweetness.

 Tender eggplant gets tossed in a lively curry paste with tomato, vinegar, and mustard before it's baked in the oven.
 This easy vegetarian side, inspired by the classic Bengali dish begun-er tok, is perfect as an accompaniment to saucy chicken tikka masala or simply scooped up with flaky parathas.

-- 2 teaspoons Kashmiri red chili powder (or 1 teaspoon cayenne)
+2 teaspoons Kashmiri red chile powder (or 1 teaspoon cayenne)

 If using baby eggplants, cut each eggplant in half lengthwise.
 If using Japanese eggplants, slice crosswise at a sharp angle into 1-inch-thick pieces.
 Score the cut sides of the eggplant in a crosshatch pattern using the tip of a sharp chef's knife or paring knife.
 Toss eggplant with 2 tablespoons kosher salt and set aside to drain in a colander set over the sink or a large bowl for 1 hour.